p-ranav/walnut.v1/README.md

 ];
 ```

-The above list is pretty heterogeneous.
-It contains integers, doubles, booleans, characters, strings, functions, lists, dictionaries, sets and tuples!
 You can index into this list and modify anything.

 ```javascript
 list[5](2, 3).print();   // access function and call with arguments (2, 3) - result = 6